rust-lang/rustc-dev-guide/src/const-generics.md

 type Alias = [u8; ANON];
 ```

-By feeding the type of an anon const with the type of the Const Parameter we guarantee that the `ConstArgHasType` goal involving the anon const will succeed.
+By feeding the type of an anon const with the type of the Const Parameter,
+we guarantee that the `ConstArgHasType` goal involving the anon const will succeed.
-In cases where the type of the anon const doesn't match the type of the Const Parameter what actually happens is a *type checking* error when type checking the anon const's body.
+In cases where the type of the anon const doesn't match the type of the Const Parameter,
+what actually happens is a *type checking* error when type checking the anon const's body.

 Looking at the above example, this corresponds to `[u8; ANON]` being a well formed type because `ANON` has type `usize`, but the *body* of `ANON` being illformed and resulting in a type checking error because `true` can't be returned from a const item of type `usize`.